 TIP: When in doubt, consider The Golden Rule: Simply provide the right amount of information required to enable folks to find a focus or gain a shared context.
 No more, no less.

-Across our customers, we've seen a few rules of thumb
+Across our customers, we've seen a few guiding principles

 - A small group within the people function will typically benefit from having the most granular results, including results broken down by potentially sensitive demographics such as diversity (e.g., gender, ethnicity) and talent demographics (e.g., talent rating, if applicable).